grimreaper/cpython/Doc/howto/unicode.rst

 A **character** is the smallest possible component of a text.
 'A', 'B', 'C', etc., are all different characters.
 So are 'È' and 'Í'.
 Characters are abstractions, and vary depending on the language or context you're talking about.
-For example, the symbol for ohms (Ω) is usually drawn much like the capital letter omega (Ω) in the Greek alphabet (they may even be the same in some fonts), but these are two different characters that have different meanings.
+For example, there's a character for "Roman Numeral One" that's separate from the uppercase letter 'I'.
+They'll usually look the same, but these are two different characters that have different meanings.

 The Unicode standard describes how characters are represented by **code points**.
-A code point is an integer value, usually denoted in base 16.
-In the standard, a code point is written using the notation ``U+12CA`` to mean the character with value ``0x12ca`` (4,810 decimal).
+A code point value is an integer in the range 0 to over 0x10FFFF (about 1.1 million, with some 110 thousand assigned so far).
+In the standard and in this document, a code point is written using the notation ``U+265E`` to mean the character with value ``0x265e`` (9,822 in decimal).

 The Unicode standard contains a lot of tables listing characters and their corresponding code points:

 .. code-block:: none